Gloryjoygabisay/positive-web/src/assets/stories/the-lantern-keeper.md

 Against every instinct, she followed.

+⸻

+**Chapter 3: The Hollow Eyes**

+The deeper Lina walked, the colder it grew.
 Branches clawed at her coat.
-The air grew colder with each step.
-The light drifted deeper into the woods, just out of reach.
-She ran to catch up—
+The lantern drifted ahead—always just out of reach.

-And suddenly, the lantern stopped.
+She ran to catch up.

+Then, it stopped.

-It hung in midair before her, flickering.
+It hovered before her, flickering.

 Then it turned.

-There was no face.
-Just a shadow in a tattered cloak, with hollow eyes that wept smoke and a mouth that opened not to speak—but to scream.
+No face.
+Just a tattered shadow with hollow eyes that wept smoke and a mouth that opened not to speak—but to scream.

+She turned to flee.

-Lina turned and ran.
-But the forest twisted.
-The trees moved.
-The path behind her vanished.
+But the forest shifted.

+The path vanished.
----pagebreak---

-And the whispers came.
+And the whispers began.

+⸻

+**Chapter 4: The Voices Below**

-Not just one, but many.
+Not just one voice, but many.

-Thousands of voices overlapping—some weeping, some begging, some calling her name.
+Thousands overlapping—some weeping, some begging, some calling her name.

 “Lina… Lina… stay with us…”

-She stumbled, falling to her knees.
-The ground was soft, almost spongy, and the air thick with the scent of smoke and old leaves.
-She pressed her hands to her ears, but the voices only grew louder.
+She fell to her knees.
+The ground beneath her was soft and damp, like a grave.
+The air was thick with the scent of smoke and old leaves.

 A cold hand brushed her shoulder.

-She screamed, scrambling to her feet, and ran blindly through the trees.
+She screamed.
+Scrambled to her feet.

+Ran.

+Blind.

 ⸻

-**The Aftermath**

-Her parents woke to her empty bed.
+**Chapter 5: The Keeper’s Mark**

+The next morning, her parents found her bed empty.

-A search party found no footprints.
+A search party scoured the woods, but found no footprints.
 No trail.

-Just her phone on the forest floor, still recording.
+Only her phone, lying on the forest floor—still recording.

 The last thing it captured was a whisper:

 “She walks with the Keeper now.”

----pagebreak---
+Jamie watched the footage a hundred times.
+He couldn’t explain it.

+But he noticed something strange: a faint burn mark on the phone’s screen.

+The shape of a lantern.

 ⸻

-**The Keeper Returns**

-It’s been a year since Lina vanished.
+**Chapter 6: The Whispering Woods**

+A year passed.

-But every night at 3:33 AM, the lantern returns.
-It floats just beyond the trees, swinging gently in the dark.
+Every night at 3:33 AM, the lantern returns.

+It floats just beyond the tree line, swaying gently in the dark.

-Some say they can hear her voice, just beneath the wind.
+Some say they hear Lina’s voice, just beneath the wind.

-Others say the Keeper is collecting souls, one whisper at a time.
+Others say the Keeper is still collecting souls—one whisper at a time.

 So if you ever find yourself in a quiet town near the woods…

-And you see a flickering light at 3:33 AM—
+And you see a flickering light at 3:33 AM…

 Don’t follow.

-Because even if you don’t return…
+Even if you don’t return—

 Your whisper will.

+⸻

+**Chapter 7: The Forgotten Path**

+Before she disappeared, Lina had begun researching the town’s history.
+In dusty archives and forgotten maps, she found mention of a trail through the woods that no longer existed—The Forgotten Path.

+Locals whispered that it once led to a place untouched by time.
+To the Keeper’s domain.

+Lina was convinced the answers lay there.

+Her journal entries hinted at plans to find it.
+To confront the truth, no matter the cost.

+⸻

+**Chapter 8: The Keeper’s Lament**

+Deeper into the woods, the whispers changed.

+“Help us…”
+“Set us free…”

+Lina realized something terrible: the Keeper wasn’t a hunter—it was a prisoner.
+Bound to the lantern.
+Bound to the woods.
+Forced to carry the weight of a curse it did not create.

+But who cursed it?

+And why?

+The answers, Lina believed, lay at the heart of the forest.

+⸻

+**Chapter 9: The Final Light**

+She found a clearing—perfectly round, the trees circling it like silent sentinels.

+In the center stood the Keeper, lantern aglow.

+“Why do you follow?” it asked.

+Its voice was a chorus—grief, rage, sorrow.

+Lina stepped forward.

+“To end this.”

+The Keeper extended its hand.

+She took it.

+A surge of cold.
+Of light.

+The forest erupted in a blinding flash—

+Then silence.

+⸻

+**Epilogue: The New Keeper**

+When townsfolk returned to the woods the next day, Lina was gone.

+But the lantern remained—hanging from a tree, its glow steady.

+At 3:33 AM, it flickered once more.

+Some say Lina became the new Keeper, bound to the lantern, guarding the woods.

+Others believe she broke the curse—freeing the souls at the cost of her own.

+But one thing is certain:

+The lantern still burns.

+And the whispers never stop.